HolgerDoerner/TermTools/README.md

 counter | Simple counter.
 Counts lines or words in text-files. winfetch | Displays System-Information on the terminal. timer | Measures duration of commands.

+# Pre-Compiled Binaries
+The provided pre-compiled binaries on the releases-page are all 64-bit, if not mentoned otherwise.
+If You really need 32-bit binaries, You have to compile them yourself (*see:* [Build](#build)).

+## Installing
+To use them, just extract the ZIP-archive to a location of Your choice (suggestion: `%USERPROFILE%\TermTools`) and update Your Environment-Settings (*see:* [Configure Environment after installing](#configure-environment-after-installing)).

 # Build
 ## Requirements